-Climate change is the ultimate global issue and to tackle it we will need to have a global perspective.
-By the year 2050 the World’s population will have grown to over 10 billion people.
-If the majority of those people are to live fulfilling lives, free of the crushing burdens of poverty then we will have to find new modes of economic growth that enable human development without diminishing or damaging the biosphere.
+Climate change is the ultimate global issue and to tackle it we need a global perspective.
+By 2050 the world’s population will be over 10 billion.
+If we are to live fulfilling lives, then we have to find new modes of economic growth without damaging the biosphere.

-When FDR fought for the original New Deal it was opposed by the financial and industrial elites of his time, using rhetoric that remains familiar to this day.
-They called it ‘socialism’ and considered it an unwarranted government intrusion into the affairs of the ‘free-market’.
-But against the backdrop of the Great Depression he was able to implement programs such as the Works Progress Administration and Civilian Conservation Corps that put people back to work, modernized infrastructure in previously underdeveloped parts of the country, and built the foundations for a post-war economic boom.
-In the end, and despite the critiques of backward-looking elites, the New Deal did not undermine capitalism, it saved it.
+When FDR fought for the original New Deal it was opposed by financial and industrial elites.
+It was called ‘socialism’ and considered an unwarranted government intrusion into the affairs of the ‘free-market’.
+But against the backdrop of the Great Depression he was able to implement the Works Progress Administration (WPA) and Civilian Conservation Corps (CCC).
+They put people back to work, modernized infrastructure, and built the foundations for a post-war economic boom.
+The New Deal did not undermine capitalism, it saved it.

 - immediately eliminate federal subsidies to the fossil fuel and agricultural industries

 - shift resources and incentives to support the renewable energy sector and small local farmers practicing regenerative agriculture.

 - ban drilling and mining on federal lands and begin to tax the carbon those extractive industries produce.

 - implement federal legislation and programs to replace our crumbling infrastructure

 - pass a federal jobs and public works bill to reconstitute the CCC and WPA to begin reforestation, habitat reclamation, and clean energy infrastructure development